Fertility Answers explains what you need to know about egg freezing

 Our Louisiana fertility center recommends freezing your eggs when the situation is right.

 - You want to have children in the future, but you’re not ready yet.
-You might be working on your education or career, or you could be waiting to find Mr. Right.
+You might be working on your education or career, or you could be waiting to find the right partner.

 - You have been diagnosed or are at risk for premature menopause.